kamilzafar/ict_agent/README.md

 Edit `.env` file to configure:

 - `OPENAI_API_KEY`: Your OpenAI API key (required for GPT models)
+- `API_KEY`: Static API key for securing endpoints (optional, but recommended for production)
+  - If not set, all endpoints are accessible (development mode)
+  - If set, protected endpoints require `X-API-Key` header
 - `MODEL_NAME`: Model to use (default: `gpt-4o`)
 - `TEMPERATURE`: LLM temperature (default: `0.7`)
 - `MEMORY_DB_PATH`: Path to store the memory database (default: `./memory_db`)